kasey/go-legnahc/README.md

 There are a few benefits to using separate files over other options (simple file; deriving from pr titles):
 - Standardize changelog entry style; punctuation and automatically include backrefs to pull requests.
 - Reduce the possibility for human error.
-The release subcommand uses the range of commits between the previous release tag (as parsed from the previously released changelog in the repo) and the newly taggeed release.
+The release subcommand uses the range of commits between the previous release tag (as parsed from the previously released changelog in the repo) and the newly tagged release.
 - Enables github automated checks for the existence of a changelog edit.
 - Avoids frustrating conflicts on the changelog itself.